 3. Hydrate the right way

 Patting yourself on the back for getting those greens by juicing?
 Good job.
 Well, sort of.
 The green drink you’re grabbing from Jamba Juice may be loaded with more fruit and sugar than actual greens!
 Read those labels carefully.
-If you’re consciously consuming the fruit for the benefits of the fruit itself, be aware that one piece of fruit can have 15 grams of sugar.
+If you’re consciously consuming the fruit for the benefits of the fruit itself, be aware that one piece of fruit can have of sugar.
 So, if that healthy morning smoothie has a few whole fruits blended together, you’re already way past your recommended intake for the day.

 I suggest carrying around a 32-ounce water bottle.
 Fill it up twice per day and you’ve hit all, if not more or close to, your hydration needs.
 If plain water doesn’t excite you, make your own spa water by adding fresh mint and lemon slices.
 If you’re having a tough time fighting the soda habit, go for bubbles, just make them chemical and calorie free.
 You can also try adding frozen or fresh fruit to plain club soda for a refreshing alternative.